LillianWong/foam/tutorial/phonecat/1-concepts.md

 controllers can be used to build the structure of your application, requiring you to write code only for application-specific details while the controllers provide navigation, animations, editing, searching, and more.

-### Terminology Warning

-FOAM has an unfortunate terminology collision around the word "model".

-We use it to mean the M in MVC, but also refer to the JSON object that defines a class as its "model".

-This fact is visible, for example, in the JSON serialization of a FOAM object, which includes `"model_": "MyClass"`.

 ### Controllers